 Professor Bronwen Dalton

-Head of School (Management), UTS Business School
+Head of DEPARTMENT (Management), UTS Business School

 Bronwen completed her PhD at the University of Oxford and has a BA from the Australian National University and a MA from Yonsei University, Korea.
 Bronwen has served on the Boards of the Federal Department of Foreign Affairs’ Australia Korea Foundation, the Korean Studies Association of Australasia (Vice-President), Volunteering Australia, the National Volunteering Research Advisory Group, Volunteering NSW and the editorial board of the journal Nonprofit and Voluntary Sector Quarterly.
 Bronwen has conducted extensive research in the field of NFP sector studies and has published on NFP business venturing, NFP policy, social enterprises, child care, governance and advocacy.
 She has also published studies on international NGOs and co-authored a book on the role of NGOs in combatting Sex Trafficking.
 Bronwen was an investigator on an Australian Research Council Linkage grant which examined the National Compact, an agreement later finalised between the NFP sector and the Australian Federal Government.

 Social Impact Specialist & Toolbox Manager